Drink this every day to lower your risk of heart disease and stroke

 But, there’s one more thing you should know…

-The study also showed that one type of tea was better at delivering a longer healthier life — green tea.
+The study also showed that one type of tea was better at delivering a longer, healthier life — green tea.

-Yup, they conducted a head-to-head analysis pitting green tea against black and found that while the green conferred all of that protection against heart disease, stroke, and all-cause death, black simply did not.
+They conducted a head-to-head analysis pitting green tea against black and found that while the green conferred all of that protection against heart disease, stroke, and all-cause death, black simply did not.

 As someone with a family history of heart disease, this doesn’t surprise me.
 I’ve come across multiple studies indicating that green tea contains many compounds with protective benefits for the heart and blood pressure.